NeuroTechX/ntx_slack_archive/eegdata.md

  >psoulos we are doing something similar to this with ECog to fMRI levels of resolution - check it out here:<https://www.biorxiv.org/content/early/2017/03/27/121020>

+11/8/2017 8:07 PM

+ **andyh616** :

+ >its based on gaussian process regression, but could be extended to use deep learning methods